 Am I going to get taxed on proceeds?
 Unless you’re selling your home, you shouldn’t expect to pay capital gains tax from either a home equity loan or cash-out refinancing.
 In both instances, they’re loans, or money you’re borrowing with the intention of paying back.
 So they’re not taxable.

 Can I afford two loans?
 If you can make payments on both your first mortgage and your home equity loan, having two payments shouldn’t be an issue.
 But if you think you’d struggle to make payments, a cash-out refi would work better for you since it gives you one monthly mortgage payment.

 The main difference between a home equity loan and a cash-out refinance is that a cash-out refinance loan converts one mortgage into a separate larger one.
 In most cases, the more cash you need the more a cash-out refinance makes sense.
 Home equity loans create a second mortgage and usually have lower closing costs than a cash-out refinance but also carry higher interest rates.

-- Consider talking to a financial advisor about whether converting your home’s equity into cash is wise and, if so, what would be the best way for you to do that.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about whether converting your home’s equity into cash is wise and, if so, what would be a smart way to do that.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.